IDare Act Platform

-Alternative Narratives are needed to counter current paradigms which rely on intellectually wrong assumptions and perpetuate stereotypes which increase the risks of extremism, hate and violence and constitute obstacles to intercultural dialogue.
-Hence, the mission of the knowledge hub is to promote alternative narratives for reducing these risk and dismantle these obstacles.
+Alternative Narratives are needed in order to balance the current paradigms which rely on intellectually wrong assumptions and perpetuate stereotypes that increase the risks of extremism, hate, and violence.
+All of this might act as an obstacle to establishing dialogue, acceptance, and respect of the other.

-Fighting stereotypes is not an easy task.
-They are enshrined in the popular culture, in the common discourse and sometimes even in the official discourse.
-They are so hard to counter because they are based on illusory correlations which simplify our representation of the world.
+Raising above stereotypes, racism, and discrimination is not an easy task as they are being reinforced throughout popular culture, in the common discourse.
+They are so hard to be balanced since they are based on illusory correlations that simplify our representation of the world.
 In other words, stereotypes, racism, and discrimination can be considered as intellectual shortcuts.

-To be effective, alternative narratives must then be based on facts, data and clear evidence.
-Their ultimate goal is to convince people to abandon the aforementioned intellectual shortcuts and to base their opinions on solid and proved correlations while understanding the context.
+To be effective, alternative narratives must then be based on facts, knowledge and clear evidence.
+The ultimate goal is to convince people to abandon the aforementioned intellectual shortcuts and to base their opinions on solid and proved correlations while understanding the context.
 In order to promote alternative narratives, IDare created a specific online platform that is supported by concrete programs and ongoing campaigns www.idareact.org.